The Chola Dynasty: Rulers, Administrations, Decline

 • Income extraction in the Chola Kingdom operated through two main layers: local and supra-local.
 The most widespread tax levied on cultivators was known as kutimai.

-• Local taxes included various labor dues, with irrigational labor (vetti/vettinai) at village and nadu levels being the most prevalent.
+• Local taxes included various labour dues, with irrigational labour (vetti/vettinai) at village and nadu levels being the most prevalent.
 Taxes on homes and communal areas were collectively known as natacci.

 • Numerous trade and artisanal taxes were also imposed, such as cunkam (toll), tattar pattam (tax on goldsmiths), kurai kacu (tax on fabric), verrilai (tariff on betel leaf), vannar parai (tax on washermen), and paci pattam (tax on fishing).